the-tatanka/personal-website/docs/security-toolchain/static-application-security-testing.md

 # Static Application Security Testing

 <b>Semgrep</b> is a fast, open-source, SAST tool for finding bugs and enforcing code standards.
-Semgrep uses rule sets to search for vulnerabilities.If React code is to be scanned, the React ruleset can be selected.
+Semgrep uses rule sets to search for vulnerabilities.
+If React code is to be scanned, the React ruleset can be selected.
+It also supports IaC security scanning.

 - Template Github actions config: https://semgrep.dev/docs/semgrep-ci/sample-ci-configs/#github-actions